11 Body Wash Refills For A Zero Waste Wash

 About The Good Fill

-With harder-to-find items like baking soda, hair spray, witch hazel, and dental floss they’ve gone the extra mile to make refills good again.
+With harder-to-find items like baking soda, hair spray, witch hazel, and dental floss, they’ve gone the extra mile to make refills good again.

-And since they’re vegan, cruelty-free, and 99% palm oil free (the other 1% being sustainable palm), they’re doing a good job.
+Since they’re vegan, cruelty-free, and 99% palm oil free (the other 1% being sustainable palm), they’re doing a good job.

-They also offer refill options for typical personal care and cleaning products, and ship in recyclable or compostable packaging.
+They offer refill options for typical personal care and cleaning products, and ship in recyclable or compostable packaging.
 Products are also available in-person at their Nashville brick-and-mortar location.

 *Note: Their home cleaning products contain RSPO MB certified palm oil, meaning some is sustainable palm oil but not all.

-Zero Co’s Body Wash Refill Bottle Australia
+Zero Co’s Body Wash Refill Australia

 That moment when you realize that it smells as good as it is sustainable.